hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 -Firefox installers can be extracted by WinRar and then used without installation.
 Profiles can be created and run via firefox.exe -p

+-custom keyboard shortcuts.ahk (Autohotkey)
+F2 - Find Previous (searchbar)
+INS - Focus Address bar
+Home - New Tab
+END - Close Tab
+PgDn - Go one Tab to the Right
+PgDn - Go one Tab to the Left

 -download
 https://github.com/hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/blob/main/Firefox%20109.rar?raw=true